SaidSalihefendic/Web-Crawler-Project/README.md

 Any bug reports, advices and comments will be appreciated!

-I used cURL binary from https://curl.haxx.se/ in order to achieve my goal with this project!
+I used cURL binary from https://curl.haxx.se/ in order to achieve my goal!

 Credits: Anes Cehic, Kristijan Jelic (colleagues)